 <!doctype html> <html> <head> <link href="{{asset('css/app.css')}}" rel="stylesheet" type="text/css" /> </head> <body> <div class="container"> <br/> <div class="panel panel-primary"> <div class="panel-heading"> Add Employee Details </div> <div class="panel-body"> <form method="post" action=""> {{csrf_field()}} <div class="form-group"> <label class="col-md-4">Employee Name</label> <input type="text" class="form-control" name="employee_name"/> </div> <div class="form-group"> <label class="col-md-4">Employee Salary</label> <input type="text" class="form-control" name="employee_salary"/> </div> <div class="form-group"> <button type="submit" class="btn btn-primary">Add</button> </div> </form> </div> </div> </div> </body> </html>

-Now, add the routes in the web.php file.
+Add the routes in the web.php file.

 Route::get('employee', 'EmployeeController@create')->name('employee.create'); Route::post('employee', 'EmployeeController@store')->name('employee.store');

-Also, update the route in the createEmployee.blade.php file’s action attribute.
+Update the route in the createEmployee.blade.php file’s action attribute.

 <form method="post" action="{{ route('emplyee.store') }}">

-Now, code the two EmployeeController.php function.
+Code the two EmployeeController.php functions.

 <?php namespace App\Http\Controllers; use Illuminate\Http\Request; use App\Employee; class EmployeeController extends Controller { public function create() { return view('createEmployee'); } public function store(Request $request) { $employee = new Employee; $employee->employee_name = $request->get('employee_name'); $employee->amount = $request->get('employee_salary'); $employee->save(); return 'Success'; } }